phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 ### Adopt AP Mesh Unit

+!!! info ""

-_You will need access to the PCW Unifi controller interface to complete this step._
+    You will need access to the PCW Unifi controller interface to complete this step.

 1. From your `ssh` shell, run the command `set-inform http://unifi.phillycommunitywireless.org:8080/inform`.
-   - This will alert the controller that the AP Mesh Unit wants to be adopted.
+This will send a message over the internet to our controller, letting it know the device wants to be adopted.

+!!! warning ""

+    If your prompt hangs here, your AP probably doesn't have a route to the internet.
+[Return to the connection step](#connect-the-ap-to-your-computer) and make sure your setup follows those instructions.

 2. Open the Unifi portal in your browser, and navigate to the device list.
-3. The AP Mesh Unit should appear in the list of devices awaiting adoption.
+The AP should appear in the list of devices awaiting adoption.
 4. Press `Adopt` to adopt the AP Mesh Unit.

 ## Troubleshooting